vezaynk/Optimium/README.md

 There are currently two branches: `master` and `bleeding-edge` while new ones are yet to come such as `beta`, `nightly` and `dev`.

 ##Master Install
+Use this branch as much as possible.
+Often we will skip the commits to `bleeding-edge` and go directly to `master` thus making it more up-to-date than the beta branches.

 Master is the tested and stable branch which will be updated by versions after the release instead of the make-shift merges we have now.
 (The reason for the makeshift merges right now is because we want to push bug fixes and such as soon as possible, sometimes a few per day).

 To install from `master` do the following: